Aerobid aerosol inhalerPronunciation

 - if you have allergies to medicines, foods, or other substances

-- if you have active or inactive tuberculosis or a positive skin test for tuberculosis
+- if you have or have had tuberculosis (TB) or a positive skin test for tuberculosis

-- if you have infections of the respiratory tract, untreated fungal or bacterial infections, parasitic or viral infections, measles, chickenpox, herpes simplex in or around the eye, eczema, or you have recently received a vaccination
+- if you have any infection (fungal, bacterial, parasitic, or viral), measles, chickenpox, herpes simplex in or around the eye, eczema, or you have recently received a vaccination

 Some MEDICINES MAY INTERACT with Aerobid aerosol inhaler.
 However, no specific interactions with Aerobid aerosol inhaler are known at this time.

-- Corticosteroids (eg, prednisone) because the risk of their side effects may be increased by Aerobid aerosol inhaler
+- Anticonvulsants (eg, phenytoin) or corticosteroids (eg, prednisone) because the risk of serious side effects, such as weakened bones, may be increased by Aerobid aerosol inhaler

 This may not be a complete list of all interaction that may occur.
 Ask your health care provider if Aerobid aerosol inhaler may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.